-God is not a man, that He should lie,

-Nor a son of man, that He should repent.

-Has He said, and will He not do?

-Or has He spoken, and will He not make it good?
+God is not a man, that he should lie; Neither the son of man, that he should repent: Hath he said, and shall he not do it?
+Or hath he spoken, and shall he not make it good?
 (Numbers 23:19)

-For when God made a promise to Abraham, because He could swear by no one greater, He swore by Himself, saying, "Surely blessing I will bless you, and multiplying I will multiply you."
+For when God made promise to Abraham, because he could swear by no greater, he sware by himself, Saying, Surely blessing I will bless thee, and multiplying I will multiply thee.
 And so, after he had patiently endured, he obtained the promise.
-For men indeed swear by the greater, and an oath for confirmation is for them an end of all dispute.
-Thus God, determining to show more abundantly to the heirs of promise the immutability of His counsel, confirmed it by an oath, that by two immutable things, in which it is impossible for God to lie, we might have strong consolation, who have fled for refuge to lay hold of the hope set before us.
+For men verily swear by the greater: and an oath for confirmation is to them an end of all strife.
+Wherein God, willing more abundantly to shew unto the heirs of promise the immutability of his counsel, confirmed it by an oath: That by two immutable things, in which it was impossible for God to lie, we might have a strong consolation, who have fled for refuge to lay hold upon the hope set before us.
 (Hebrews 6:13-18)